-Reading this far suggests an interest in Select-AI-RAG for your Oracle database.
+Reading this far indicates an interest in Select AI RAG for your Oracle database.
 So watch this video walkthrough of this experiment and then rebuild that content in your OCI tenancy by following the instructions and codes that are archived here.

 Additional information